discontented/fret2key/CODE_DOC.md

 Attempts to make program more abstract by defining variables as constants.
 Creates chords through variables which contain intervals from root.

-## main.c
-Since certain variables of variables have to be declared locally, all variables should be declared here.

 ## core -> draw.c
 Contains drawFretboard() function.